trapcodeio/proxy-undefined/readme.md

     }
 };

-console.log(data.message);
+console.log(data.message);;
 // => Hello World

 data.foo();
 // => Foo function was called

 //////////////////////////
-// Using data.name that does not exists console.log(data.name);
+// Using data.name which does not exists console.log(data.name);
 // => undefined